alonsocampana/PanThera/README.md

-Code for the publication "PanThera: Predicting the effect of Combination Therapy using Deep Neural Networks".
+Code for the publication "PanThera: Predicting the effect of Combination Therapy using Deep Neural Networks", accepted in Briefings in Bioinformatics.

 # Overview
 PanThera aims at predicting arbitrary combination therapies.
 A pre-trained ensemble containing 10 replicas of PanThera trained on different subsets of the ALMANAC data, and an interface to generate predictions for arbitrary treatments are provided.